pdf-raku/Font-FreeType-raku/lib/Font/FreeType/Glyph.md

 - Str()

-    The unicode character represeneted by the glyph.
+    The unicode character represented by the glyph.

 # SEE ALSO